 "The endless possibilities make AR exciting"

-Augmented reality can bring a painting to life and allow it to tell its own story, and even allow you to participate in the conversation.
-Only recently, Artivive has published an open call to its artistic community to bring the masterpieces of the Paris Musées into augmented reality.
-Artists were asked to break the boundaries of the traditional media, by adding a digital layer to classical works of art with the Artivive tool.
+Only recently, Artivive launched an open call to bring the masterpieces of the Paris Musées into augmented reality.
+We asked our artist community to break the boundaries of the traditional media, by adding a digital layer to classical works of art with the Artivive tool.
 This was a first-time experiment that allowed the community to join the museum in the presentation by taking part in the storytelling process.

 In this series of interviews, we introduce you to the people behind the best submissions.
 This time we talk to Elizabeth Leister, a California-based artist, and educator who engages a practice that includes video, performance, drawing, and XR.